syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-options.md

 {% highlight vb.net %}

-'Gets the fields from the specified groups.
+'Gets the fields from the specified groups

 Dim fieldNames As String() = document.MailMerge.GetMergeFieldNames(groupName)